jakobmerljak/aCT/README.md

 # Configuring

 aCT is configured with 2 configuration files, `aCTConfigARC.xml` and optional `aCTConfigAPP.xml`.
+The former configures the ARC side of aCT and the latter configures the app-specific side.
 These files are searched for in the following places in order until found:
 ```
 $ACTCONFIGARC
 $VIRTUAL_ENV/etc/act/aCTConfigARC.xml